How we can help you with mental health support in Leeds.

 Call 111.

-Are you an adult in the Leeds Metropolitan District who wants to take more responsibility for learning to better manage your mental health?
+If you are an adult in the Leeds Metropolitan District who wants to take more responsibility for learning to better manage your mental health then Peer Support can probably help.

 Everyone has mental health, just as everyone has physical health.
 Health is not all good or all bad.
 Its not black or white but shades of grey.